 CYPOT works with children and adolescents from 0 to 19 years of age who have a GP within the City of Westminster, Royal Borough of Kensington & Chelsea, or Hammersmith & Fulham.
 Referrals are accepted from parents, health and education professionals (e.g. GP's, Paediatricians, Allied Health professionals and school SENCO's).

 A referral to CYPOT will be considered when there is a concern regarding the child's ability to participate in the following areas:

 The referral form must identify at least two functional concerns, such as difficulty using cutlery, organising books for school, dressing, riding their bike, making breakfast/light snacks, participating in PE lessons or sporting activities, handling play items (e.g. building with Lego) or using school tools (such as scissors and pencils).
 The definition of function is 'age-appropriate daily activities'.

 The referral needs to specify how the difficulties impact on the child/young person's ability to perform daily activities (e.g. because of difficulties with dressing, the child misses the beginning of PE lessons; because of difficulties handling toys, the child is delayed in their play and self-care skills).
 Please note we do not accept referrals that state "fine motor difficulties", "sensory processing difficulties", or "Developmental Coordination Disorder/Dyspraxia diagnosis".
 These referrals will be returned to the referrer.

-We do not accept referrals for purely handwriting difficulties where no other functional concerns are identified.
-If there are handwriting concerns but the child has no other difficulties then we would expect a school to provide handwriting intervention.
+We do not accept referrals for purely handwriting difficulties in the absence of other functional concerns.
+If a child has handwriting issues but no other difficulties, we would expect a school to provide handwriting intervention.

 CYPOT works closely with schools and nursries in Westminster, Kensington & Chelsea, and Hammersmith & Fulham.